jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables/index.rst

 .. include:: ../../links.rst

 #################################################################################
-how to make a test driven development environment 3
+how to make a Python test driven development environment 3
 #################################################################################

 Since I am the greatest programmer in the world, I should not be doing as much repetition as I have done so far.
 I have to make it better